Why Do I Have Erectile Dysfunction?

-Behind the scenes, a lot goes into achieving an erection.
-When you're turned on, nerves fire in your brain and travel down your spinal cord to your penis.
-There, muscles relax and blood flows into the blood vessels.
-The result, if all goes well, is a rigid penis, ready for sex.
+A lot goes into achieving an erection.
+When you're turned on, nerves fire in your brain.
+Blood then flows into your penis.
+If all goes well, you’re ready for sex.

-- Venous leak: To keep an erection, the blood that flows into your penis must stay in your penis.
-If it flows back out too quickly -- a condition called venous leak, in which the veins in your penis don't constrict properly -- you will lose your erection.
-Both injuries and disease can cause venous leak.
+Venous leak: To keep an erection, the blood that flows into your penis has to stay a while.
+If it flows out too quickly, you’ll lose your erection.
+Injury or disease can cause this.

-- Prostate enlargement: Prostate enlargement, a normal part of aging for many men, may also play a role in ED.
+: It’s a normal part of aging for many men.
+It may also play a role.